Guides

 A cleanup that succeeds is boring

-The right outcome of a cleanup pass: a small commit with chore: cleanup in the message, a refreshed indexes/recent.md, and zero substantive content changes.
-If a cleanup ever surfaces a substantive issue, that’s a sign of capture drift — fix the underlying capture policy, not just the symptom.
+The right outcome of a cleanup pass is a small commit, refreshed derived indexes, and zero unrelated content changes.
+If cleanup surfaces a substantive issue, fix the underlying capture policy, not just the symptom.

 Where to go next